lucyyu24/lucyyu24.github.io/_posts/2022-12-19-eating-vegetables.markdown

 <br />
 <div align="center"> ∞ </div>
 <br />
-On the flight from Maui back to San Francisco, with the mental clarity that comes at high altitudes I felt into the experience of eating fish and realized that eventually I won't be able to do that either.
+On the flight from Maui back to San Francisco, with the mental clarity that comes at high altitudes I felt into the experience of eating fish and realized that eventually I won't be able to do that either -- it's just kinda gross.

 Then in January of this year I treated myself to a nice sushi dinner and that was the last time I ate fish.